solidzone/mailmeteor-landing/_posts/2021-06-08-gmass-pricing.md

 For both of these options, you can choose either the standard GMass mail merge product or the premium model.
 This is where things _get complicated_.

-The standard package gets you unlimited use and almost all features for $12.95 a month.
+The standard package gets you unlimited use and almost all features for $19.95 a month.
 The premium package by comparison gives you all of that, as well as the sequences and follow-up features that let you create concurrent emails and send them automatically.
-This package costs **$19.95 a month for individuals**.
-The team pricing starts at **$89 per month for 5 users on premium**.
+This package costs **$29.95 a month for individuals**.
+The team pricing starts at **$125 per month for 5 users on premium**.

 These prices can be paid on either a monthly basis or an annual one, with the annual payments coming with a slight discount over their monthly counterparts.
-The standard annual packages come in at $129 a year, while the premium is $199.
-GMass pricing was recently simplified when GMass removed the distinction between Gmail and G Suite accounts and withdrew the Minimal plan that included a GMass footer.
+The standard annual packages come in at $199 a year, while the premium is $299.
+GMass made some changes to its pricing lately.
+In 2020, GMass removed the distinction between Gmail and G Suite accounts and withdrew the Minimal plan that included a GMass footer.

+**On November 15th 2021, GMass raised its pricing.** Here is a summary of what's new:

+- **GMass is now more expensive**.
+For example the Premium plan now costs <u>$100 more</u> than what it used to be before the change ($299 instead of $199).
+You'll have to pay an <u>additional $10 each month</u> if you are on the monthly plan ($29.95 instead of $19.95).
+- **Usage-based billing for emails sent via SMTP**.
+GMass is now charging users $0.40 per 1,000 emails transmitted to an SMTP service, with the first 10,000 emails being free.
+- **If you owned GMass account prior to the pricing change, your plan will be updated with the new pricing on the next renewal**.
+All users that are on the old plans will be moved to the new pricing plans starting from November 15th 2021.

 <div class="blogpost-note">
   <p>